Kanchili: Etymology

 "Kanchili" village has acquired its name from the local village deity "Kanchamma" who is worshiped with devotion by the locals.
 The residents of Kanchili, as a matter of their social and moral responsibility, renovated the old temple of goddess 'Kanchamma'.

 Transport

-It has a Railway station, it is named after a neighboring large mandal "Sompeta".
+It has a railway station; it is named after a neighboring large mandal "Sompeta Railway Station".
 Most of the trains passing through the Howrah - Chennai route halt here.
-This Railway station falls under East Coast Railways.
-RAILWAY serves as a major transport of this village.
-NH-5 Passes through this village. *APSRTC runs a plenty of buses through this village connecting to many cities and villages.
+This railway station falls under the South Coast Railway zones.
+The railway serves as a major transportation of this village.
+NH-5 Passes through this village.
+APSRTC runs a plenty of buses through this village connecting to many cities and villages.